 The next step is for our Board Certified Immigration Attorneys to prepare your E2 visa application to ensure that the information provided is sufficient and demonstrates eligibility.
 Our law firm prepares a comprehensive application packet on behalf of our clients making sure to comply with your country’s specific treaty requirements.
 We have experience filing E-2 visa applications with various U.S. Consulates around the world including but not limited to France, United Kingdom, Switzerland, Belgium, Argentina, Mexico, Colombia, Brazil, Dominican Republic, Ecuador, Canada, Sweden, Italy, Spain, South Korea, Morocco and Tunisia.
 Our law firm can assist you with this process wherever you are in the world and wherever you want to live in the United States.

 In some cases, you may want to change your status to E2 in the United States with the US Citizenship and Immigration Services office and seek a visa later.
 This can be an attractive option for a start-up and allow you to make a lower initial investment.
 However, there are pros and cons to this approach to discuss with an experienced immigration lawyer.

 If you are considering applying for an E2 Visa or need additional information about this visa category call our Immigration Law Firm today.
-Our experienced immigration attorney in Central Florida may be able to help!
+Our experienced immigration attorneys in Orlando may be able to help!
+Suzanne Vazquez and Maud Poudat are both Board certified as experts in Immigration and Nationality Law by the Florida Bar.
+Our legal team includes a Hispanic immigration attorney who also speaks Spanish and French.
 Please call us during office hours at (407) 674-6968.
 If you have an emergency after office hours please call us at (407) 925-2554 and we will contact you shortly.
 You may also fill our online form or send us an e-mail at email@example.com and we will get back to you within 24 hours if received Monday – Friday.